The Local Area

 Just a 20-minute drive away, the historic city of Wells awaits.
 Home to a picturesque cathedral and the beautiful Bishop’s Palace, this diminutive city is a history fan’s dream.
 Fans of Hot Fuzz may recognise the city’s streets as the film’s setting, and there are walking tours to take visitors to the spots made famous on the big screen.
 Just outside Wells you’ll find Wookey Hole.
 Take time to step back in time at Wookey Hole Caves, a family attraction with regular events that bring the caves to life for all ages.

 If there’s one thing that lures visitors to Somerset all year round, it’s got to be the food.
 Somerset has a reputation for serving up delicious local produce in style.
-Somerset’s cider and the infamous Cheddar cheese may be famous all over the world, but there’s even more to the county’s foodie scene.
+Somerset’s cider and the famous Cheddar cheese may be famous all over the world, but there’s even more to the county’s foodie scene.

 You’ll find a weekly farmers’ market in the historic city of Wells, less than half an hour’s drive from the park, and it’s just the place to sample the tastes of the region.
 The market takes place on Wednesdays, so make sure you stock up local produce and cook up a storm back at your eco lodge, and be warned, it’s impossible to resist those tasters as you make your way around!
 Speaking of Cheddar cheese, you can head to Cheddar Gorge just a ten-minute drive away and see the cheese being made for yourself.
 There’s a friendly cheese maker right in the village, and they’ll show you how the national treasure that’s good old Cheddar starts its life.